 Maybe your homeowner isn’t into big renovation projects.
 No biggie!
 They will, however, still need the most essential of all tools, and that is the measuring tape.
 Whether it’s checking to see if a cabinet will fit, or how many feet of carpet they need to order, a measuring tape like this one will get the job done.

-Well, that about sums it up!
-I hope you have found these tool gifts for new homeowners to be useful!
+We hope you have found these tool gifts for new homeowners to be useful!